 Our tour ends this morning at the hotel after breakfast.
 If you are planning on exploring more of Italy on your own, the nearby city of Naples can provide easy access to rail and air connections.
 The town of Sorrento also has a regional bus hub.
-Your guides can arrange a private group coach transfer to Rome if you desire, or help you with whatever arrangements you have made for your departure.
+Your guides can help you with whatever arrangements you have made for your departure.

 Due to availability at the time of booking, hotels listed may change to similar hotels